browserengineering/book/book/accessibility.md

 [^whole-talk]: The whole talk is recommended; it has great examples of
     using accessibility technology.

-[^fast]: Though many people who rely on screen-readers learn to listen
+[^fast]: Though many people who rely on screen readers learn to listen
     to *much* faster speech, it's still a less informationally dense medium than vision.

 [^imagine]: I encourage you to test out your operating system's
-    built-in screen reader to get a feel for what screen-reader navigation is like.
+    built-in screen reader to get a feel for what screen reader navigation is like.
 On macOS, type Cmd-Fn-F5 to turn on Voice Over; on Windows, type Win-Ctrl-Enter or Win-Enter to start Narrator.
 Both are largely used via keyboard shortcuts that you